 2010: “21st Century Steam,” Locomotive Excursion Program

-Norfolk Southern Corporation is negotiating with the Tennessee Valley Railroad Museum at Chattanooga for operation of a limited schedule of steam locomotive appearances and passenger excursions to be called 21st Century Steam.
+Norfolk Southern Corporation reached agreement with the Tennessee Valley Railroad Museum at Chattanooga for operation of a limited schedule of steam locomotive appearances and passenger excursions to be called 21st Century Steam.
 “This is the right time for steam to ride the Norfolk Southern rails,” said CEO Wick Moorman.
 “We have a fascinating history, and we have a compelling message about how today’s railroads support jobs, competition, and the economy.
 It is a forward-looking message that resonates with people everywhere.”